3 Compelling Reasons to Get Your Career Training in Victoria

 1. It's a Great Place to Live

 As the provincial capital of British Columbia, Victoria plays a vital role in the region.
-The city hosts roughly three million visitors each year who come from around the globe to enjoy the heritage of the city and its scenic backdrops.* This city's diverse and energetic industries have plenty to offer students and career-minded individuals alike.
+The city hosts almost four million visitors each year who come from around the globe to enjoy the heritage of the city and its scenic backdrops.1 This city's diverse and energetic industries have plenty to offer students and career-minded individuals alike.

 And it's no wonder people come from all over to visit this city.
 The lively atmosphere and ongoing calendar of events mean that there is always something interesting to be a part of.
 Plus, whether you're looking for a serene study environment, or an inspiring work atmosphere, the gorgeous coastal areas do not disappoint.

 2. The Economy is Growing

 According to WorkBC, the economy of British Columbia is expected to grow by 1.9 percent per year, on average, between 2018 and 2028.2 Some of the reasons for that growth include strong economies and market expansions in international trading nations like the United States, Europe, and Asia.
 And the Vancouver Island and Coast region of BC, in particular, is projected to have about 153,820 job openings over that period.2

 As BC's capital city, Victoria is a hub for the province's economic growth.
 It's a city that continues to generate plenty of opportunities for existing residents and newcomers alike.

 3. You Can Find Job Openings in Key Sectors

 The combination of a growing economy and a shortage of skilled workers in some key areas is creating a favourable environment for graduates.
 Education, technology, automotive, and skilled trade sectors of the economy in Victoria, and across British Columbia, are in need of professionals with the skills to step in and contribute to the economy, now and in the future.